hack3rs.ca network-security

 practice-plan

-# Compare a successful connection and a failed connection to the same service.
+# Compare a successful connection and a failed one to the same service and explain the difference packet by packet.

-# Use TShark to extract DNS and TLS metadata from a capture and build a small evidence table.
+# Use TShark to extract DNS query names and TLS SNI fields from a capture and present them as an evidence table.

 related-tools-in-this-path